The Tradeoffs of Buying New Construction

 New construction homes have many advantages that aren’t found in older houses.
 They also have some drawbacks.

-New homes Rarely Need Repairs/Renovations
+New homes Rarely Need Repairs/Renovations.

-Some New-Construction Homes may be Customizable
+Some New-Construction Homes may be Customizable.

 Lower Maintenance Costs

-With new and modern plumbing, electrical, appliances, and heating and cooling systems, new-construction homes provide the potentially significant financial benefit of low-maintenance costs.
+With new and modern plumbing, electrical, appliances, and heating and cooling systems, new-construction homes provide the potentially significant financial benefit of low maintenance costs.

 Most New-Construction Homes Have Warranties

-A New-Construction Home will be up to Code
+A New-Construction Home Will Be Up to Code

 Building codes are the minimum design and construction requirements to ensure safe and resilient structures.
 These codes reduce casualties, costs, and damage by creating stronger buildings designed to withstand disasters,” says federal construction and security contractor Charles Chadwick Jr.

-There may be Buyer Incentives for Financing
+There may be Buyer Incentives for Financing.

 Some home builders will help buy down the mortgage rate and offer extended rate locks,” says Ali Wolf, chief economist for real estate analysis firm Zonda.

-Though a new-construction home may cost a little more initially, it tends to hold its value—or the price may even go up once the development is complete.
+Though a new construction home may cost a little more initially, it tends to hold its value—or the price may even go up once the development is complete.

-New Homes Will have a More Modern Floor Plan
+New Homes Will Have a More Modern Floor Plan

 While older homes might have a character or quirky design features, functionally speaking, a new home will have a layout that aligns with how a 21st-century family will use the spaces.